Bringing Geriatrics to Primary Care

 The CGWEP also trained a special team of EMS workers in Orange County on falls prevention.
 The Orange County Department on Aging has partnered with the CGWEP and EMS to create a service pattern network under which frequent fallers who call EMS have additional follow up.
 After the training EMS workers conduct a second home visit and perform a multifactorial falls risk assessment.

-Patients who screen positive receive follow up from a Case Manager at the Department on Aging who facilitate referrals and access to community services.
+Patients who screen positive receive follow up from a Case Manager at the Department on Aging.
+This person facilitates referrals and access to community services.
 This project not only represents another falls prevention intervention at another point on the service continuum but is also a change in service coordination and patterns linking agencies and health care providers in a much more coordinated system.

 - GWEP UNC 4Ms: Better care for older adults (English)